 According to this article, if you have a poorly performing MacBook, freeing up the drive’s space is one of the most effective methods to boost the laptop’s speed.
 And cloud storage is a location where you can transfer some of the computer data.

 Businesses that use cloud storage also do not have to invest in developing their own system.
 Instead, they can use the resources to improve other areas, like marketing or PR.

-Another great thing about cloud storage is how convenient it is to share files among peers.
+Another great thing about cloud storage is how convenient it is to share files among peers, as mentioned on goodcloudstorage.net.
 If your coworker cannot send a file via email because the file is too large, they can instead upload it to iCloud or Dropbox.
 From there, you can check the cloud folders and download the files you need.

 Another example of convenience is creating a cloud storage upload form on a WordPress website.
 If there are multiple people working on developing a WP site, they can upload relevant files directly on the platform and manage the contents without needing to use a separate tab for Dropbox or another cloud service.

 If you wish, you can synchronize your cloud accounts with multiple devices and access data from not just your computer but a smartphone or a tablet.